Posted on Mar 25, 2021 therapy

 Yoga doesn’t just help heal knee pain.
 It helps prevent it.
 By doing yoga barefoot, you are strengthening all the tiny muscles in your feet and ankles that are responsible for keeping you stable.
 In turn, your knees don’t bear all the weight - pun intended!

 So let’s recap.
 A regular yoga practice isn’t just amazing for reducing or eliminating knee pain, it’s a great way to prevent it.
+Especially yoga for knee pain, specifically.
 If you’ve injured your knees due to the common exercise mistakes I talked about above, please be sure to see your doctor about it.

 Then come see me!
 My Yoga for Knee Pain Class is designed for people who have all kinds of knee pain for various different reasons.
 I’m happy to talk with you about your specific pain, give you specific yoga poses or modifications to help reduce your pain.
 Try my class for free when you sign up for your 2-week free trial of myYogaTeacher!